berndporr/noisy_neighbour/README.md

 # 20 July

-Exercise weights started hitting the floor at 5:30am with first quick banging and then something heavy dropping on the floor.
+Exercise weights started hitting the floor at 5:28am with first quick banging (against a wall?) and then something heavy dropping on the floor.

 ![alt tag](Loudness_-_Wed_Jul_20_05-02-00_2022.png)